danielalarcondev/developer-portfolio/README.md

 ## Set Up

-### 1. Install dependencies.
+### 1. Install dependencies

 -   Node Js: v18.14.1 or later.

-### 2. Run the following command in the project root.
+### 2. Run the following command in the project root

 ```sh
 pnpm i
 ```

-### 3. Prepare your data, examples are provided in each file, replace them with yours.
+### 3. Prepare your data, examples are provided in each file, replace them with yours

 ```text
 /